NaruZosa/jncep_webui/readme.md

 4. Installation complete.
 Run `app.py`.

 #### Docker:
-1. Install the [bradleyds2/jncep_webui](https://hub.docker.com/repository/docker/bradleyds2/jncep_webui) docker container
+1. Install the [naruzosa/jncep_webui](https://hub.docker.com/repository/docker/naruzosa/jncep_webui) docker container
    1. A docker-compose.yml is provided in this project for your convenience.
 2. It is strongly recommended (but not required) to mount the container path `/logs`.
-   1. Logs will automatically be compressed once they reach 50MB, and will be deleted once they are a week old.
+   1. Logs will automatically be compressed once they reach 50MB, and old logs will be deleted once they are a week old, when a new message is logged.
 3. Installation completed, start the container